DrJessop/yoga-pose/app/Tutorial.md

 ```

 ## Building frontend in React
 Now that the workhorse of the app has been created, the next step is to make a frontend.
 The frontend should have a homepage, a page for uploading videos, and a page where you can see your processed videos.

 ### App.js
 In a typical React app, there is a file called App.js that serves as a driver for the program.
 This file will allow for the rendering of each of the pages, as well as triggering specific methods when the website is loaded.
+App.js will contain a class called App which extends the React Component class.

+The code for App.js is below:

 ```JSX
 import React, { Component } from 'react';